 Deep learning is a rapidly growing area of machine learning, that is becoming widely adopted within academia and industry.
 Whereas machine learning is a very successful technology, applying it today still often requires spending substantial effort hand-designing features to feed to the algorithm.
 This is true for applications in vision, audio, and text/NLP.

-ircuits to emulate the functions of the synapses and neurons of the brain.
+We are developing nanoscale electronic devices and circuits to emulate the functions of the synapses and neurons of the brain.
 The goal is to use nanoscale electronic devices to do information processing using algorithms and methods inspired by how the brain works.
 Currently, we are using phase change memory and metal oxide RRAM to perform gray-scale analog programming of the resistance values.
-These electronic emulations of the synapse are then connected in a neural network to process information and achieve simple learning behavior.

 Energy-efficient computing platforms are sorely needed to control autonomous robots and to decode neural signals in brain-machine interfaces.
 Inspired by the brain’s energy efficiency, we are exploring a hybrid analog-digital approach that uses subthreshold analog circuits to emulate graded dendritic activity and asynchronous digital circuits to emulate all-or-none axonal activity.